MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-toggle.md

 ## Description

-A toggle is a user interface element that allows you to switch a feature or setting on or off.
-Key properties for this control are Checked and Label.
+A toggle is designed for recent GUIs but behaves the same way as a check box.
+Key properties for this control are Checked, Label, OnCheck, OnSelect, and OnUncheck.

 ## General